 - A Remote Scan job for a given project can run simultaneously with a job for Scan Server scan (Project Scan) or rescan (Project Re-Scan) on the same project or on different projects. - Only one Remote Scan job can run on a project at a given time.
 All other Remote Scan jobs for the project are placed in a Scheduled state and run in scheduled order. - When a Remote Scan job for a specific project is in progress or waiting to run (with an Active, New, Waiting on Update, or Scheduled status), a job for a project import, SBOM Insights export, report generation, or project deletion for the same project is placed in a Scheduled state and run in scheduled order.
-Likewise, when any of these other jobs are currently in progress or waiting to run, a new Remote Scan job for the same project is placed in a Scheduled state and run in scheduled order. - When a Remote Scan job for a specific project is in progress or waiting to run (with an Active, New, Waiting on Update, or Scheduled status), a branching process cannot be performed on the same project.
+Likewise, when any of these other jobs are currently in progress or waiting to run, a new Remote Scan job for the same project is placed in a Scheduled order. - When a Remote Scan job for a specific project is in progress or waiting to run (with an Active, New, Waiting on Update, or Scheduled status), a branching process cannot be performed on the same project.
 (The Branch Project option on the Manage Project menu for the project is disabled.)
-The user must wait for the Remote Scan job to complete before attempting to run the branching process again. - Similarly, if a branching process is currently in progress or waiting to run for a specific project and a remote scan is attempted for the same project, the target project displays the message "Cannot import data for remote scan since project branching is in progress for the same project crojectid".
+The user must wait for the Remote Scan job to complete before attempting to run the branching process again.

+Similarly, if a branching process is currently in progress or waiting to run for a specific project and a remote scan is attempted for the same project, the target project displays the message "Cannot import data for remote scan since project branching is in progress for the same project <projectid>".

-- When a Remote Scan job for a specific project is in progress or waiting to run (with an Active, New, Waiting on Update, or Scheduled status), a copy of this project cannot be performed.
+• When a Remote Scan job for a specific project is in progress or waiting to run (with an Active, New, Waiting on Update, or Scheduled status), a copy of this project cannot be performed.
 If a user attempts to run a project copy, a pop-up is displayed, explaining this situation.
-The user must wait for the Remote Scan job to complete before attempting to run the copy again. - Similarly, if a project copy is currently in progress or waiting to run for a specific project and a remote scan is attempted for the same project, both the source and the target project display the message "Cannot import data for remote scan since project copy is in progress for the same project cprojectid>". - If an Electronic Update is currently is progress, all subsequent Remote Scan jobs are placed in a Scheduled state.
-Once the update is finished, these jobs are run based on the scheduled order.
+The user must wait for the Remote Scan job to complete before attempting to run the copy again.

+Similarly, if a project copy is currently in progress or waiting to run for a specific project and a remote scan is attempted for the same project, both the source and the target project display the message "Cannot import data for remote scan since project copy is in progress for the same project <projectid>".

+- If an Electronic Update is currently is progress, all subsequent Remote Scan jobs are placed in a Scheduled state.
+Once the update is finished, these jobs are run based on the scheduled order. - If a Library Refresh is currently scheduled or in progress and a Remote Scan job is added to the queue, the job fails.
+You must wait until the Library Refresh is completed before having the scan-agent plugin rerun the scan.